zakcali/open-router/README.md

 ## Usage

+1. Choose a vision model from the “Choose a Vision Model” dropdown.
+   - The default is `x-ai/grok-4-fast:free`.
-1. Optional: Upload an image (PNG/JPG).
+2. Optional: Upload an image (PNG/JPG).
-2. Optional: Enter a prompt or question.
+3. Optional: Enter a prompt or question.
    - If you don’t provide a prompt but upload an image, the app uses: “Describe this image in detail.”
-3. Click “Analyze.”
+4. Click “Analyze.”
-4. Read the model’s text response in the right-hand panel.
+5. Read the model’s text response in the right-hand panel.
-5. Use “Clear Inputs” to reset.
+6. Use “🗑️ Clear I/O” to reset inputs and output.

 ---